isa5456/isa5456.github.io/_pages/outreach.md

 - **Collaboration with the ICMAT Scientific Culture Unit.**
   Participation in science communication activities for social media, aimed at bringing mathematics and mathematical research to a broader audience.
 [See ICMAT's outreach content on TikTok](https://www.tiktok.com/@icmates).

-- **Yoshiko Ogata: pioneering work in the mathematical theory of quantum spin systems.**
+- **Celebrating Women in Mathematics conference**
-  *Celebrating Women in Mathematics in Madrid*, Complutense University of Madrid, May 2026.
+  *Yoshiko Ogata: pioneering work in the mathematical theory of quantum spin systems.* Complutense University of Madrid, May 2026.
+[Video](https://www.youtube.com/watch?v=iSip7L1l65E).

 ## 2025
 - **Academic careers in mathematics.**